Understanding Water Scarcity and Practical Steps You Cana Take Today to Be Part of the Solution

 On a broader scale, communities can focus on recycling and reclaiming rain and storm water, improving farming practices and technology for greater water efficiency, and properly maintaining sewage and water main systems so water isn’t wasted unnecessarily.
 Cities can also follow Los Angeles’ lead by regulating residential and commercial use to incentivize populations to reduce water usage and prevent additional water stress.

 Looking for more ideas to help with the effects of water scarcity?
-Culligan of Denver offers free water testing and a variety of high-efficiency water appliances to help you maximize your water savings.
+Culligan Denver offers free water testing and a variety of high-efficiency water appliances to help you maximize your water savings.
 Contact your local Culligan Man today to learn more.